jakubczubak/ProdQ-API/README.md

    docker-compose up -d

-This command will launch all containers specified in the `docker-compose.yml` file.
+This command will launch all containers specified in the `docker-compose.yml` fileImage.
 The `-d` flag means the containers will run in the background.

 5. Once the startup process is complete, the application will be accessible at the appropriate URL, which will be displayed in the console.
-Typically, this will be `http://localhost` or `http://localhost:port`, where `port` is the port number if defined in the `docker-compose.yml` file.
+Typically, this will be `http://localhost` or `http://localhost:port`, where `port` is the port number if defined in the `docker-compose.yml` fileImage.

 ## Project Status